GSAero/UEProjectPackager/README.md

 # Project Packager for Unreal Engine 4

-List of bat-files for project packaging without using Unreal Editor using command line.
+List of batch files for project packaging without using Unreal Editor using command line.
 Analog of Project Launcher in Unreal Editor.
 Used UAT in command line with configurable params.
-This batchfiles may be run manual, or run by timer using scheduler.
+This batch files may be run manual, or run by timer using scheduler.

 ## Opportunities of package